 Once you reach the bottom of the hill, head left toward the American Legion Bridge.
 The trail follows the Potomac River, and you'll catch a few open views of the water and Maryland.

 Most of the trail is a wooded walk with a few small stream crossings.
-There are also a few fallen trees across the trail, but they are easy to get around or under.
+There may be a few fallen trees across the trail, but they are usually easy to get around or under.

 When you reach the sign marking Dead Run, turn upstream and follow the left bank as far as you want.
 There isn't much of a trail here, so you'll be climbing rocks and the edge of the hill as you go.

 If your goal is to reach a waterfall and swimming hole, you could stop just above this spot.
 The small waterfall and cascade empty into a fairly large pool.
 It's a nice place to relax and have a picnic.
 Visit in spring for a bigger waterfall and a much muddier path.

 After exploring this section of the Dead Run waterfall hike you have three options.
 You can double back the way you came, continue on the Potomac Heritage Trail, or follow these directions to make it a loop.